+Ever wondered how to start a marijuana delivery service?
 The cannabis market has already seen rapid growth — and that growth is only expected to continue as legalization becomes more widespread.
 The global legal marijuana market was valued at over 9 billion in 2020, and is expected to reach 91.5 billion in the next 7 years.

 And as many businesses learned during the first COVID lockdowns, customers want (and sometimes literally need) the convenience of getting goods delivered to their front door.

 This makes marijuana and local delivery a match made in heaven.
 But it can be difficult to know where to start, and how to get your delivery service up and running.

 Tight legal restrictions govern the selling and delivery of marijuana, which means small mistakes can lead to big fines.
 And with such a growing market, competition is going to be fierce.
 So not only do you need your ducks in a row legally, but you’ll also want to create an efficient and profitable delivery process.

 First, a high-level view of how to start your marijuana delivery service, including: